marcizhu/dsa-verify/README.md

 ## Signing a file
-In order to sign a document, we can use OpenSSL once again:
+To sign a document, one can use OpenSSL once again:
 ```sh
 openssl dgst -sha1 -binary < file | openssl dgst -sha1 -sign dsa_priv.pem | openssl enc -base64
 ```